Authentic leadership with a heart for service

 Giving neighborhoods a voice:

 As the current Chair of Tempe’s Neighborhood Advisory Commission, I’m on the front lines of the successes and challenges we face in Tempe’s neighborhoods every day.
 Each neighborhood is so unique and diverse.
 From the historic districts like Maple Ash or University Park to the low-density agricultural areas like Buena Vista Ranchos or Tally Ho Farms, each neighborhood reflects its residents in a way that is unique to that part of Tempe.
 Our greatest potential lies in empowering the people in Tempe’s neighborhoods to speak up for their community and partnering with our city’s leaders to act on their recommendations.
 After all, who knows the community better than the people who live in our neighborhoods?
-We also need to recognize and support our local schools as community hubs where neighbors come together with our next generation of leaders, including the children, their families and teachers.
+We also need to recognize and support our local schools as community hubs where neighbors come together with our next generation of leaders.

 Serving our city’s most vulnerable residents: